 Where does that lead?
 It’s simple.
 Buxiban give tests that are easy to pass and they make sure the kids are having fun so they don’t complain to their parents, because both those things would stop The Money Train.
 You want to see your buxiban boss blow a gasket?
 Give a kid a score lower than a 90.
 Some buxiban even make teachers give private tutoring to students who score low on tests…for no pay.
 The parents get pissed over the score and the only way for the buxiban to “save face” (i.e. retain the customer) is to offer something for free.
 “It’s not your child’s fault.
 She’s an angel.
 The teacher will give her a private class, to make sure she gets it.”

 I am not making this up.
 Understand this, before you say, “I’m moving to Taiwan.”
-Ask yourself if you can handle 20-30 hours of your week consisting of classroom experiences like this.
+Ask yourself if you can handle 20-30 hours of your week consisting of manhunt gay hookup.
 And that’s a pretty good class of kids.

 But it’s not all gloom and doom!